SuiteScript FAQ

 What is the difference between SuiteScript 1.0 and SuiteScript 2.x?

 SuiteScript 1.0 uses global functions while SuiteScript 2.x is modular.
 The functions in SuiteScript 1.0 are synchronous on client, while SuiteScript 2.x can use asynchronous processing.
 SuiteScript 2.x offers more APIs.
-New functionality is being added to SuiteScript 2.x only.
+New functionality is added to SuiteScript 2.x only.

 See the SuiteScript 1.0 to SuiteScript 2.x API Map for more details on the differences.